Lower Bounds for the Decay of Correlations in Non-uniformly Expanding Maps: Abstract

 \section{Abstract}

-We give conditions under which nonuniformly expanding maps have polynomial decay of correlations.
-We show that if the Lasota-Yorke type inequalities for the transfer operator of a first return map are satisfied in a Banach space $\mathcal B$, and the absolutely continuous invariant measure obtained is weak mixing, in terms of aperiodicity, then under some renewal condition, the maps has polynomial decay of correlations for observables in $\mathcal B$.
-We also provide some general conditions that give aperiodicity for expanding maps in higher dimensional spaces.
-As applications, we obtain polynomial decay, including lower bound in some cases, for piecewise expanding maps with an indifferent fixed point and for which we also allow non-markov structure and unbounded distortion.
-The observables are functions that have bounded variation or satisfy quasi-H\"older conditions respectively.
+We give conditions under which nonuniformly expanding maps exhibit lower bounds of polynomial type for the decay of correlations and for a large class of observables.
+We show that if the Lasota-Yorke type inequality for the transfer operator of a first return map are satisfied in a Banach space $\mathcal B$, and the absolutely continuous invariant measure obtained is weak mixing, in terms of aperiodicity, then under some renewal condition, the maps have polynomial decay of correlations for observables in $\mathcal B. $ We also provide some general conditions that give aperiodicity for expanding maps in higher dimensional spaces.
+As applications, we obtain lower bounds for piecewise expanding maps with an indifferent fixed point and for which we also allow non-Markov structure and unbounded distortion.
+The observables are functions that have bounded variation or satisfy quasi-H\"older conditions and have their support bounded away from the neutral fixed points.